Refinance of an existing mortgage.View Rates Table

 The traditional 30-year fixed-rate mortgage has a constant interest rate and monthly payments that never change.
 This may be a good choice if you plan to stay in your home for seven years or longer.
 If you plan to move within seven years, then adjustable-rate loans are usually cheaper.
 As a rule of thumb, it may be harder to qualify for fixed-rate mortgage loans than for adjustable-rate loans.
 When mortgage interest rates are low, fixed-rate loans are generally not that much more expensive than adjustable-rate mortgage loans.
 Fixed-rate loans may be a better deal in the long run, because you can lock in the rate for the life of your loan.

-*Mortgage Assumptions: 15 and 30 Year Fixed Rate Agency Conforming Mortgage Pricing is based upon our published Interest Rate on a 15 or 30 year fixed rate term conforming mortgage loan.
-Rate and Annual Percentage Rate (APR) posted assume the loan is for an owner-occupied, single family, one-unit purchase transaction with a loan amount of $200,000, at 80% LTV with a FICO Credit Score of 740 on a 60 day lock with escrows, delivered to Fannie Mae.
-Monthly payment examples assume a loan amount of $200,000.
+*Rates are subject to change without notice.
+Mortgage assumptions: 15 and 30 year fixed rate agency conforming mortgage pricing is based on our published interest rate on a 15 or 30 year fixed rate term conforming mortgage loan.
+Rate and Annual Percentage Rate (APR) assume the loan is for an owner-occupied, single family, one-unit purchase transaction at 80% Loan-to-Value (LTV) with 20% down or 70% LTV with 30% down, FICO credit score of 760 or better on a 45 day rate lock with escrows for property taxes and insurance, delivered to Fannie Mae.
+The monthly payments are based on a $300,000 purchase price with down payment as indicated in the tables.
 The disclosed APR includes origination fees and other finance charges.
 The APR’s disclosed above assume closing costs of $2,000.
 Your actual closing costs may vary based on your individual transaction.
-If your down payment is less than 20%, you may be required to obtain Private Mortgage Insurance (“PMI”) and to escrow for property taxes and insurance.
-The payment examples shown above do not include PMI premiums, property tax escrow amounts or other insurance premium amounts, which will increase your monthly payment obligation.
-Rates are subject to change without notice.
+If your down payment is less than 20%, you may be required to obtain Private Mortgage Insurance (PMI) and to escrow for property taxes and insurance.
+The mortgage payment calculator does not include PMI premiums, property tax escrow amounts or other insurance premium amounts, which will increase your monthly payment obligation.